Math657/speedype/README.md

-Typing speed app build with react.
+Typing speed app build with React and Symfony.